fau-masters-collected-works-cgarbin/gpt-all-local/README.md

 - [psychic](https://github.com/psychic-api/psychic): _"extract and transform unstructured data from SaaS applications like Notion, Slack, Zendesk, Confluence, and Google Drive"_.
 - [MLC LLM](https://github.com/mlc-ai/mlc-llm): _"a universal solution that allows any language models to be deployed natively on a diverse set of hardware backends and native applications"_.
 - [Prompt auto-evaluator](https://autoevaluator.langchain.com/): Use GPT-4 to evaluate prompts.
+- [How write prompts that invoke external tools (agents)](https://github.com/openai/openai-cookbook/blob/59c12ef6dc5ce21ed1f0c83042a70dfeb88084ed/apps/enterprise-knowledge-retrieval/enterprise_knowledge_retrieval.ipynb#L1645): This is the same as the link added above for OpenAI knowledge retrieval.
+I added it here again to remmeber it also has this interesting piece about agents.